 Unfortunately the mission goes horribly wrong and the rocket ship containing the kitten is hit by cosmic rays.
 The kitten is mutated and sent crashing back down to Earth, right slap bang in the middle of Strange Town.
 Can Eva, Logan and Otis calm this mad kitty down before it destroys everything?

-The amazing, full colour illustrations b
+The amazing, full colour illustrations by Steve